 The Saint Paul Police Explorer Post #454 is sponsored by the Saint Paul Police Department and is affiliated with the Exploring Division of the North Star Council, Boys Scouts of America.
 As an explorer, you will receive scenario-based training.
 Explorers travel to state and national competitions and conferences to test their new skills against other posts.

 Upon completion of required trainings, Explorers assist the Saint Paul Police Department, the City of Saint Paul and its citizens in providing for the safety and order of our community.
-As part of this Explorer Post, you will be involved in assisting the police department with such events as the St. Paul Winter Carnival, The Minnesota State Fair, and The Taste of Minnesota.
+As part of this Explorer Post, you can volunteer to assist the police department with events such as the St. Paul Winter Carnival, The Minnesota State Fair, and The Taste of Minnesota.

 - Between the ages of 14 and 20